Last update: November 28th, 2017.

 Knowledge: Students can explain aspects (principles, techniques, and metrics) of cloud-based services, multi-media services, smart context-aware service, and resource management.

-· Limited-pre-emptive fixed-priority scheduling: Students have an insight in the approaches for limited-pre-emptive fixed-priority scheduling, their relative strength and weaknesses, and their demands on a developer as well as the platform.
+· RAPs for Multi-processor Systems: Students have an insight in the approaches for RAPs for Multi-processor Systems, their relative strength and weaknesses, and their demands on a developer as well as the platform.

 Course objectives (field):